 I needed to send them an email with written consent to get those cancelled.

 It shows you the investment value projection pre/post taxation:

 Mutual Fund Baskets

 INDmoney allows you to create, track and understand your financial goals.
 Its goal tracker allows you to set a target, and by analyzing your current financial situation, investments, income and expenses it suggests the best way to achieve it.

 Mostly with mutual funds.
 To achieve any of the set goals, you have suggested a basket of different mutual funds, and the appropriate SIPs to reach that goal on your target.

-This isn’t a part of paid advisory, so you can use this feature with the free app.
+This isn’t a part of the paid advisory, so you can use this feature with the free app.

 It is a great way to set your goals, invest systematically, consistently, and track your progress.
-The goals have a projection graph too.
+The goals have a projection graph, too.
 It allows you to see how much you need to invest to meet your goals and how your investment grows over time.